Cossid/TasmotaDeviceGroupsForESPHome/README.md

 * Multiple relays in the same group cannot currently be individually addressed, so an action against the group will apply to all entities in the group on ESPHome.
 [Issue #2](https://github.com/Cossid/TasmotaDeviceGroupsForESPHome/issues/2) will track the potential resolution for this.
 As a workaround, you can enable SetOption88 on Tasmota and assign individual groups.
 While Tasmota by default is limited to 4 groups, ESPHome has no limit.
 * Does not currently work with ESP-IDF framework, as it lacks an arduino-compatible upd multicast library.
 Support may come eventually, but for the time being, arduino-based frameworks are required.
+* ESPHome handles brightness between RGB and White channels differently, and both modes cannot be supported at the same time.
+As a result, RGB brightness cannot currently be supported for RGBW bulbs without color_interlock.

 ### Misc